Introduction to Pottery Techniques for Beginners

 Week 1 – Pinch pots and coil building

 Health and safety information, course overview and house rules.
 Introduction to clay and ceramics: what is clay and where does it come from?
 Students will be shown how to pinch and coil clay and then use these techniques to make a small vessel.

-Week 2 – Introduction to the wheel and slab building
+Week 2 – Introduction to slab building

 Week 5 - Glazing

 Your pieces now have been fired and there will be an introduction to glazes.

 Glazing final pieces including : under glazes, glazes, crystal glazes and many mixes that we tried and many yet to be discovered!

 A full refund can only be given within 14 days from the initial date of booking.

 You can reschedule your class provided we are given at least 7 days notice before the class

 Regrettably, we are unable to change any bookings if LESS than 7 days notice is given.